 Our focus encompasses performances taking place in any country and at any time, from antiquity to the present day.
 We consider performance in its broadest sense: professional and amateur alike, on stage, screen, radio, in opera, dance, burlesques, puppet-shows, and more.

-Our archive of scripts, programmes, posters, photos, recordings, designs, reviews etc., captures traces of these performative acts of reception to inspire future scholarship and creative endeavours.
+Our archival collection of scripts, programmes, posters, photos, recordings, designs, reviews etc. (viewable by appointment), captures traces of these performative acts of reception to inspire future scholarship and creative endeavours.

 As well as our research projects, academic seminars, and conferences, the APGRD hosts high-profile public talks, exhibitions, and performance events.
 We are strong advocates for the benefits of practice as research, and of interdisciplinary collaboration.
 We support not only scholars and students working on classical reception or performance studies (at undergraduate, doctoral, and postdoctoral levels) but also creative practitioners developing new work.